how-to-firebase/full-stack-firebase/console/walk-through.md

 # 9
 We spend most of our time in the Guides.
 It’s where the Firebase team publishes code snippets for each feature and gives you suggestions on how to use them.
-We keep the Guides page pinned to a browser tab right alongside our Firebase Dashboard tab during our Firebase development process.
+We keep the Guides page pinned to a browser tab right alongside our Firebase Console tab during our Firebase development process.

 # 10